ezzini/SQAM/README.md

 ## Contributing

-Contributions to the SQL Query Comparator package are welcome!
+Contributions to the SQAM package are welcome!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request on the GitHub repository.

 ## License